Iran announces uranium mining after nuclear talks fail

 "We urge Iran to bring its nuclear activities into compliance with its international obligations," her spokesman Michael Mann said.

 Iran denies Western accusations that it is seeking a nuclear weapons capability.
-It often announces technical advances in its program, but these can be difficult to verify independently, Western experts say.
+It often announces technical advances in its programme, but these can be difficult to verify independently, Western experts say.

 Iran has for years carried out construction work at Saghand and Ardakan, and Tuesday's announcement was apparently intended to show that it is becoming increasingly self-sufficient in the production of nuclear fuel, despite tightening sanctions.